maxpert/htmxido/README.md

 ## Why?

-Since the invent of React SSR (likes of Next.js), people are suddenly excited about writing server side views.
-While this method is not new (PHP the grand dad of all), I was looking for something that is very close to writing inline code that can generate HTML and process HTMX attributes on those elements.
+Since the invention of React SSR (like Next.js), there has been newfound enthusiasm for writing server-side views.
+Although this method isn't new (consider PHP, the grandfather of all), I was searching for a solution close to writing inline code capable of generating HTML and processing HTMX attributes on those elements.

-After looking around and finding a few libraries but none of them were satifactory.
-So I ended up writing something for my own self, only to realize it can be reused by more people.
+After exploring various libraries and finding them unsatisfactory, I ended up creating something for myself.
+It later dawned on me that it could benefit more people.

 ## What does it look like?